EPCCed/eidf-docs/docs/services/confidentialdataworkspace/quickstart.md

 ### Add additional users for the CDW project

-The VM Admin will need to setup the remaining users for the CDW project, these include data managers and data users.
+The VM Admin will need to set up the remaining users for the CDW project, these include data managers and data users.
 Data users are created following the same process as typical users in EIDF projects.
 They are given no other permissions than access to a private VM (not the router).

 Data managers are created as typical EIDF project users but are added to the `eidfxxx-datamanager` group to give them permissions to disclose data from the CDW project.
 They also have access to the CDW project router VM which allows them to pass data through the router to the outside world.
 They do not have sudo access to the router as this would allow them to change its configuration and potentially enable unexpected data disclosure.